What Happens If You Do Not Respond To A Subpoena

 Next, you will want to comply with the subpoena if you are required to comply with it.
 Then take the necessary steps to gather the requested information or prepare to testify.
 You may want to consult with an attorney to ensure that you are complying with the subpoena properly.

-Next would be to determine if you believe the subpoena is invalid or overly broad, you may file a motion to quash or modify the subpoena.
+Next, you would need to determine if you believe the subpoena is invalid or overly broad.
+In such cases, you may file a motion to quash or modify the subpoena.
 This must be done within the time frame specified in the subpoena or by law.

 And lastly, if you have questions or concerns about the subpoena, you may contact the issuing attorney to discuss your options.

 It is important to respond to a subpoena in a timely and appropriate manner.
 Failure to respond or comply with a subpoena can result in legal consequences, including fines and imprisonment.
-If you have been served with a subpoena and have questions about how to respond, you may want to consult with an attorney.
+Therefore, if you have been served with a subpoena and have questions about how to respond, you may want to consult with an attorney for guidance.

 Valid Reasons To Get Out Of A Subpoena

-Another valid reason could be that if complying with the subpoena would place an undue burden on you, you may be able to seek to limit or quash the subpoena.
+If complying with the subpoena would impose an undue burden on you, you can seek to limit or quash it.
 For example, if you live far away from the court or the location where the evidence is being sought, you may be able to argue that the cost of travel and time off work is too great.

 And lastly, if the subpoena was not served on you properly, you may be able to argue that it is invalid.
 For example, if the subpoena was not delivered to you in person or was delivered to the wrong address, you may be able to argue that you were not properly served.